fkakatie/liri-node-app/README.md

     - Find concert dates
     - Search for a song
     - Look up a movie
+    - Another function

 3. **Enter your query.**
-  - After giving your command, let Liri know specifically which concert, song, or movie you would like to search for.
+  - After giving your command, let Liri know specifically which concert, song, movie, or function you would like to search for.

+4. **Log search results.**
+  - All valid search results are entered in the `log.txt` file.

-4. **Read and repeat!**
+5. **Read and repeat!**
   - Liri will provide your search results right in the terminal and ask if you'd like to search for something else, as long as you'd like!

 ## Where users can get help with this project ##